Invoice builder

 • Make invoice creation approachable for freelancers with limited accounting knowledge.

-• Ensure generated invoices comply with Japanese regulations (e.g. Qualified Invoice System, tax withholding).
+• Ensure generated invoices comply with Japanese regulations (e.g., Qualified Invoice System, tax withholding).

 • Reduce friction and errors compared with existing workflows (spreadsheets, manual templates, generic accounting tools).